H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 2. Control component adds ruler control.
 ## 0.3.0
 1. Add a ruler.
 The containerwrapper needs to pass config before it can be used.
-2. Modify container minimum drag 667.
+2. Drag the smallest container 667.
 Fix the inconsistency between the distance between the canvas and the mouse when zooming down and dragging.
 3. Innercontainerdragup needs to pass config.
 ## 0.2.0
 Modify the transmission of the commander to obtain the config.
 The commander will no longer be exported from the index.
 When it needs to be used, it will be obtained from the config.
 Add the class name on the left to facilitate customization.